codingEzio/codingezio.github.io/src/221223-My-Own-Information-Universe.md

 ### Part Two

 > The mere thought of not being able to *read* or *enjoy* them all makes me feel unwell.
 Anyway, keep going :)
+>
+> Also, this list would grow even faster as I'm learning more topics.
+Though I would do as best as I could to get the numbers down, there only **limited** time, still.

 ## Resource